GRE Guide for Nurses

 Common Pitfalls and How to Avoid Them

-- Get Back to Basics: As learners prepare for the GRE, they should study basic mathematical concepts like mean, median, mode, and solving for X. These skills are essential on the exam.
+- Get back to basics: As learners prepare for the GRE, they should study basic mathematical concepts, such as mean, median, mode, and solving for x.
+These skills are essential on the exam.

 |GRE Section||Score Range|